 - The Club of Rome for bold foresight in commissioning the Limits to Growth study done at MIT in the early 1970s.

 - Dr. Herman Daly, for attempting to revolutionize our thinking by placing the human economy within the finite ecology of our small, shared planet with Ecological Economics of which he is the founder.

 - Jorge Mario Bergoglio, otherwise known as Pope Francis, for bravely challenging the status quo of an economic growth model that has created gross social inequities and undermined the sustainability of human civilization.

 Humanity’s highest honor is the Nobel Peace Prize.
 A Peace Prize themed for true sustainable development honoring the contributions of these three nominees will also contribute to a legacy of greater sustainability.
 You very likely know people who are qualified nominators since there are so many worldwide.
 You may even be qualified yourself.
-For instance, qualified nominators include elected members of legislatures and governments of states as well as university professors of history, law, philosophy, theology/religion, and the social sciences.
+For instance, qualified nominators include members of national assemblies and governments of states as well as university professors of history, law, philosophy, theology/religion, and the social sciences.
 Wikipedia lists well over 200 branches of the ‘social sciences’ in its incomplete list here.
-So please contact the Qualified Nominators you know.
-And do help us spread the word.

 - If you have received any Nobel Prize, please make your nomination as a Nobel Laureate here.